 OUR CORE VALUES

 Diana Queen served 30 years on each side of the justice fence where she cultivated a rare depth of knowledge of and appreciation for the strengths and weaknesses within the justice system.
 Her peacemaking skills were artfully honed while working with victims of crimes, the wrongfully accused and with communities.
 Simultaneously, she fairly and empathetically defended and protected the rights of offenders.
-Maintaining the delicate equilibrium between truth, law, and compassion, she has set the pace for policymakers as a successful public advocate.
-As a social justice innovator, her voice is sought after for Restorative Justice and Social Science Practices, leading Kentucky through a holistic temperament and social innovation.
-Her knowledge of social science models, restorative justice models, and practical applications help citizens and organizations take steps forward.
+Maintaining the delicate equilibrium between truth, law, and compassion and stayed on that path.
+As a social justice innovator, she uses her voice to share Restorative Justice and Social Science Practices.
+She leads Kentucky with a holistic temperament and through social innovation.
+Her knowledge of social science models, restorative justice models and processes, and practical applications help citizens and organizations take steps forward.
+“They learn as I continue to learn to be different, better, and more equitable, and become better human beings”.

 KCRJ dedicates this website to you, a citizen and leader of Kentucky, as a means of networking, learning, sharing, and connecting with others who share a common interest in restorative justice and keeping up to date on training, technical assistance, and other resources and practices inside and outside Kentucky.
 Stay informed!
 Get involved!